Wellfleet Sprint Triathlon

 The awards ceremony is tentatively scheduled for 10am.
 For the triathlon, awards are presented to the top competitors in each age group (male, female and non-binary) as well as top overall winner and top relay team – 3 deep!

-Those who cannot remain for the ceremony may receive their award by visiting the New England Endurances offices (39 Eldridge Rd.
-Brewster) during normal business hours or by making arrangements for award to be mailed with Lori.
+Those who cannot remain for the ceremony may receive their award by visiting the New England Endurance’s offices (39 Eldridge Rd.
+Brewster) during normal business hours, contact us for shipping options or by making arrangements with us IN ADVANCE to pick up at another event this season.

 Volunteers: Many people will be giving up their Saturday morning to assist you at the race.
 Except for times when you’re out of breath, please remember to thank them!

-More Opportunities for Volunteers: Have Friends/Family that want to watch you race, love tie-dye, want cool swag and love doing good deeds?
+More Opportunities for Volunteers: Have Friends/Family that want to watch you race, think tie-dye shirts are groovy, want cool swag and love doing good deeds?
 We can use them!
 Please follow this link to signup a volunteer (or 2).
 They must be at least 12 years old and able to stand throughout the race.

 Our Cause: Please remember what this race is for: to raise funds for WOMR, Community Radio on Cape Cod.
 Another beneficiary is Outer Cape Health Services: providing needed medical assistance to local residents and visitors.
 Donations in addition to your race fee are always appreciated.